-Committee on International taxation of ICAI
+Committee on International Together of ICAL

 Foreword to the Fourth Edition

 Third edition of the Guidance Note on Report under section Sec.
 92 E of the Income Tax Act, 1961 (Transfer Pricing) (Based on the Law as amended by the Finance Act, 2012) was approved by the Council on 11th February, 2013.